COACHING

 Oct 15, 2024

 Turmeric and curcumin supplements seem to be everywhere these days, promising all kinds of health benefits.
-But if you have polycystic kidney disease (PKD), there’s a bit more to think about before adding them to your routine.
+But if you have polycystic kidney disease (PKD) there’s a bit more to think about before adding them to your routine.

 What is Turmeric?

-The medicinal use of turmeric dates back over 4,000 years, particularly in Ayurvedic and Chinese medicine, where it was valued for its healing properties.
+Medicinal use of turmeric dates back over 4,000 years, particularly in Ayurvedic and Chinese medicine, where it was valued for its healing properties.
 Traditionally, turmeric has been used to treat inflammatory conditions, as well as a variety of ailments, including digestive issues.

-The active compounds in turmeric, known as curcuminoids, are primarily responsible for its therapeutic effects.
+The active compounds in turmeric, known as curcuminoids, are what is responsible for its therapeutic effects.
 Curcumin, one of three curcuminoids found in turmeric, is the most studied and potent of the group.
+Ground turmeric, like the spice used in cooking, contains only 2-8% curcuminoids, offering significantly less curcumin when compared to concentrated curcumin extracts.

 Turmeric And Oxalates